-- PCR testing: Nasal Swab
+- PCR testing: Nasal or nasopharyngeal Swab

 - Antibody testing: Blood test

 This type of testing is used to detect active infections through PCR (polymerase chain reaction) testing methodology where a swab is obtained from the nasal passageway.
 This is the common test performed on individuals who show symptoms or have been exposed to someone with an active infection.
 It can take 2 to 3 days for PCR results to return.
 However, given the increased surge in Covid19 cases may cause further delay in results.

 This type of testing is used to detect past infection or exposure to the virus.
-This is a blood test which checks for a type of antibody called immunoglobulin G (IgG), Immunoglobulin A (IGA), or Immunoglobulin M (IGM) that are formed by the body as a result of past or recent exposure to COVID19.
+This is a blood test that checks for different types of antibodies called immunoglobulin G (IgG), Immunoglobulin A (IGA), or Immunoglobulin M (IGM) that are formed by the body as a result of past or recent exposure to COVID19.
 The antibody test is not a test for an active infection.
-The human body produces IgG antibodies as part of the immune response to the virus.
-It usually takes around 10 to 18 days to produce enough antibodies to be detected in the blood.
+The human body produces antibodies as part of the immune response to the virus.
+It usually takes around 7 to 18 days to produce enough antibodies to be detected in the blood.
 This blood test can take 2 to 3 days to return.

 Current studies show that most people develop antibodies against the Covid-19 virus after 15 days of exposure; therefore, it is recommended to wait for at least 15 days or more after your possible exposure or illness before checking for antibody levels.

 At this time it is unclear whether a patient who has an antibody against Covid-19 is considered to be “immune” against future or re-infection; however, we believe that we have some level of immunity although it may be short-lived for around 90 days.